-For over 100 years, Newport Beach has evolved a style of architecture that is fitting for a world class beach city.
-Elements of classic American architecture have been used over time to a vernacular that is appropriate to the beach setting Through a collaborative public private process, two architectural styles emerged to best represent a "go forward" pattern for the Village.
-While there are mix of styles existing within the surrounding area, the two styles of Maritime and Santa Barbara Spanish were selected based upon the historic relevance and future vision.
-Special homage or considerations to the Lido Theater style of Art Deco could be considered but should not be a primary architectural style.
-Application of these two styles should be authentic in application.
+For over 100 years, Newport Beach has evolved a style of architecture that is fitting for a world class beach City.
+Elements of classic American architecture have been used over time in a vernacular that is appropriate to the beach setting Through a collaborative public/private process, two architectural styles emerged to best represent a "go forward" pattern for the Village.
+While there are mixed styles existing within the surrounding area, the two styles of Coastal and Mediterranean were selected based upon the historic relevance and future vision.
+Application of these two styles should be authentic in form, function, and material composition.

 Renovations of existing buildings should maintain, if not optimize, the integrity of the selected styles to ensure architectural continuity.
-While these styles are based upon historic precedents they shouldn't necessarily be recreated using past techniques.
-Improvement or new structures featuring traditional detailing should implement current construction and design methodologies.
+While these styles are based upon historic precedents, they shouldn't necessarily be recreated using past techniques.
+Improvement or new structures, featuring traditional detailing, should implement current construction and design methodologies.

 The styles and supporting images listed herein represent the future vision for Lido Village.
-Land owners and designers are encouraged use the following imagery as inspiration to develop creative solutions.
+Land owners and designers are encouraged to use the following imagery as inspiration to develop creative solutions.
 Exact recreation of enclosed style applications and buildings is not encouraged.